Roll your Eyes in Ecstasy Pickled Asparagus

 Sterilize quart jars, lids and screw tops in your dishwasher or stovetop.
 Begin trimming spears so that they are perfectly sized to stand in a quart jar with about 1/4 inch head space.

 Start a water bath pot for processing.
 Start a large deep pot with 50% white vinegar and 50% water.
 Bring to a simmer.
+For a full lug, 25 lbs, I used 2 gallons of vinegar, yielded 20 quarts.

 Fill each quart jar with the following spices and herbs: